Loading...

 Connection closed.

-Step 3 : Connect to a legacy service using Telnet on port 23.
+Step 3 : Connect to the legacy service on TCP port 23.

 Command